OpenGridForum/DFDL/calls/2023/2023-03-30_DFDL-WG-Call.md

 | 2023-01-05 | Steve has reviewed and updated the PR (https://github.com/OpenGridForum/DFDL/pull/33) with comments.
 Need to clarify the order of statement annotation and format annotation 'execution' when prefix and prefix-prefix present.
 | 2023-01-19 | Mike to update PR #33 with a numbered example to make the annotation execution order clear.
 | 2023-03-02 | Not discussed
+| 2023-03-30 | Mike to update PR #33.
+Need to add a definition of 'synthetic element' too.

 |    330     | Decide what to do about ICU's change to calendar strict parsing (Steve) |
 | ---------- | --- |